Topological barriers for locally homeomorphic quasiregular mappings in 3-space: Locally homeomorphic quasiregular mappings

 \begin{remark} In terms of the holomorphic function theory of several complex variables, both components of the complement $S^3\setminus S^2$ play the role of the so called domain of holomorphy for the constructed in Theorem \ref{map} locally homeomorphic quasiregular mapping $F$.
-Obviously instead of the sphere $S^2\subset S^3$ one may consider any quasi-sphere $S^2_q\subset S^3$ which the image of $S^2$ under a quasiconformal homeomorphism of $S^3$.
-In other words, The complement $S^3\setminus S^2_q$ consisting of two quasi-balls has the same property of domain of holomorphy for a locally homeomorphic quasiregular mapping $F$ similar to our mapping $F$ the constructed in Theorem \ref{map}, and the quasi-sphere $S^2_q\subset S^3$ is a barrier for it with a dense subset of essential singularities. \end{remark}
+Obviously instead of the sphere $S^2\subset S^3$ one may consider any quasi-sphere $S^2_q\subset S^3$ which is the image of $S^2$ under a quasiconformal homeomorphism of $S^3$.
+In other words, the complement $S^3\setminus S^2_q$ consisting of two quasi-balls has the same property of domain of holomorphy for a locally homeomorphic quasiregular mapping $F$ constructed in Theorem \ref{map}, and the quasi-sphere $S^2_q\subset S^3$ is a barrier for it with a dense subset of essential singularities. \end{remark}